Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Methodology

 where ${n_\texttt{local}}$ is the number of times the local solver has been previously called and \texttt{run\_local} is a fixed parameter that controls the frequency of the calls: the larger \texttt{run\_local} is, the less frequently the local solver is invoked.

-In this framework, when the local solver is invoked, we provide it with an initial solution derived from the optimal solution of the relaxation at the last solved node.
+In this framework, when the local solver is called, we provide it with an initial solution derived from the optimal solution of the relaxation at the last solved node.
 This initial point includes a combination of fixed binary values, enforced by prior branching decisions, and initial values for other binary and continuous variables.
 Specifically, the binary variables that have not yet been fixed are rounded to the nearest integer, while those constrained by the branching rules are explicitly fixed within the solver.
 Calling the local solver with different initial solutions at different nodes enables the discovery of different feasible solutions, increasing the likelihood of finding better upper bounds for [MIQCQP] early in the search.

 Apart from the above calls, the local solver is also called at some other points of the algorithm.
 Recall that the underlying SDP relaxation, [SDP-R], is obtained by relaxing the integrality constraints of the [MISDP] formulation.
 [SDP-R] is used within the branch-and-bound algorithm to compute a lower bound for [MISDP] and, by extension, for [MIQCQP].
-As the branch-and-bound algorithm unfolds, whenever an optimal solution for [SDP-R] is also feasible for [MISDP], if this solution leads to an improved upper bound, the local solver is called, hoping to get a close solution for [MIQCQP]; ${n_\texttt{local}}$ is not updated after these calls.
-The procedure remains similar: we pass this solution to the local solver, where all $y$ variables initially take binary values.
-Yet, these variables are not fixed and can be modified by the local solver.
-Conversely, whenever a call to the local solver finds a feasible solution, there is an additional call to solve [SDP-R] with all binary variables fixed to the values of this solution.
-This should deliver a solution to [MISDP] with an objective function equal or better than the one obtained by the local solver; ensuring that the upper bound for [MISDP] is always equal or better than the upper bound for [MIQCQP].
+As the branch-and-bound algorithm progresses, whenever an optimal solution of [SDP-R] is also feasible for [MISDP] and improves its upper bound, the local solver is invoked to attempt to obtain a feasible solution for [MIQCQP] close to this point.
+After these calls, the counter ${n_\texttt{local}}$ is not updated.
+The solution of [SDP-R] is passed to the local solver as a starting point but no variable is fixed and, in particular, binary variables $\bsy$ may be modified during the local search.
+If the local solver finds a feasible solution to [MIQCQP], we subsequently solve [SDP-R] again with all binary variables fixed to the values obtained in this solution.
+This produces a feasible solution to [MISDP] whose objective value is equal to or better than the one returned by the local solver.
+As a result, the upper bound for [MISDP] is always at least as strong as the upper bound obtained for [MIQCQP].